 Basic needs such as food, shelter, clothing, and access to health care is the first step to identifying the complex, long-term issues families with young children face, that will eventually require collaborative solutions.

-While we work toward long-term outcomes through our collaborative CORE approach, continued support of families with young children for basic needs such as food, healthcare, housing, and transportation is a necessity.
-While most of our community investments will focus on CORE Collaboratives, we will continue to make some program-level investments in basic needs, working with these partners to integrate into the collaborative model over time.
+While we work toward long-term outcomes through our collaborative CORE approach, continued support of families with young children for basic needs such as food, healthcare, housing, clothing, and transportation is a necessity.
+Though the majority of our community investments will be made into the CORE Collaboratives, we will continue to make some program-level investments in basic needs, working with these partners to integrate into the collaborative model over time.
 We anticipate that basic needs programs will be a valuable entry point for families to connect with Collaboratives that can provide holistic services for both the child and the adult in their lives.

 APPLY FOR A BASIC NEEDS PROGRAM GRANT

-Applicants should review the following documents prior to submitting a letter of intent:
+Applicants should review the following documents prior to submitting an application:

 Any questions related to the grant process should be directed to Lark Kesterke, Director of Impact and Investments, at email@example.com or 425.374.5506.